 Balance your budget before you make a purchase.
-This take a bit of time and focusing on your budget will make you really evaluate your purchase.
+This takes a bit of time and focusing on your budget will make you really evaluate your purchase.
 This also gives you a chance to move things around if needed.

 Have a Change Jar

 Same as above use cash and put all your change in a jar to save.
 We save a ton by doing this and you don't even miss it!
-Once a month we take it to our bank, they have a change counter and add it to savings.
+Once a month we take it to our bank, and they have a change counter and add it to savings.